bonfire-networks/website-blog/posts/bonfire-1.0.1.md

 ---
-title: Bonfire 1.0.1 Building Momentum
+title: "Bonfire 1.0.1: Building Momentum"
-description: "We're back with Bonfire 1.0.1, an update focused on making your social web experience livelier, more connected, and truly yours."
+description: "We're back with an update focused on making your social web experience livelier, more connected, and truly yours.
+Plus updates on the crowdfunding campaign and what's next."
 date: 2026-01-16
 tags: development
 image: /img/bg_101.png